hknutzen/Netspoc/language.markdown

 Syntax for NAT is divided into two parts:

 NAT definition
-: specifies the translated IP address of an network resource.
+: specifies the translated IP address of a network resource.

 NAT binding
 : applies a set of NAT definitions to an interface.